moorepants/dissertation/preface.rst

    Some elements of this paper influenced Chapter :ref:`control`.
 [Moore2006]_
-   This is the internal report which described my first effort at deriving the equations of motion of the bicycle [#]_, estimating the physical parameters of the bicycle/rider, and running a numerical parameter study.
+   This is the internal report which described my first effort at deriving the equations of motion of the bicycle\ [#equations]_, estimating the physical parameters of the bicycle/rider, and running a numerical parameter study.
 [Moore2007]_
    Luke Peterson and I wrote this short paper for the 11th International Symposium on Computer Simulation in Biomechanics in Tainan, Taiwan.
 We